mkurz/deadbolt-2-guide/manuscript/09-deadbolt-scala-templates.md

 In each case, the fallback content is defined as a second `Content` block following the primary body.

+### Timeouts

+Because templates use blocking calls when rendering, the futures returned from the Deadbolt handler, etc, need to be completed during the rendering process.
+A timeout, with a default value of 1000ms, is used to wait for the completion but you may want to change this.
+You can do this in two ways.

+##### Set a global timeout

+If you want to change the default timeout, define `deadbolt.scala.view-timeout` in your configuration and give it a millisecond value, e.g.

+    deadbolt {
+      scala {
+        view-timeout=1500
+      }
+    }

+##### Use a supplier to provide a timeout

+All Deadbolt templates have a `timeout` parameter which defaults to expressing the app-wide value - 1000L if nothing else if defined, otherwise whatever `deadbolt.java.view-timeout` is set to.
+But - and here's the nice part - the `timeout` parameter is not a `Long` but rather a `Function0<Long>`.
+This means you can use a timeout that fluctuates based on some metric - say, the number of timeouts that occur during template rendering.

+**How do I know if timeouts are occurring?**

+That's a good question.
+And the answer is - you need to implement `be.objectify.deadbolt.scala.TemplateFailureListener` and bind it using a module; see "Expose your DeadboltHandlers with a HandlerCache" section in chapter 8 for more details on this.
+If you re-use that chapter 8 module, the binding will look something like this.

+    class CustomDeadboltHook extends Module {
+        override def bindings(environment: Environment, configuration: Configuration): Seq[Binding[_]] = Seq(
+            bind[HandlerCache].to[MyHandlerCache],
+            bind[TemplateFailureListener].to[MyTemplateFailureListener]
+        )
+    }

+Making it a singleton allows you to keep a running count of the failure level;  if you're using it for other purposes, then scope it accordingly.

 {pagebreak}

 ## SubjectPresent